dwilliams-github/homepage/client/src/text/resume.md

 -  An expert on the computer simulation of detectors
 -  Experience with data acquisition and reconstruction software for particle detectors
--  Experience with hardware design, development, and fabrication, including digital circuitry and basic metalworking
+-  Experience with the design, development, and fabrication of experimental apparatus, including digital circuitry and basic metalworking

 [Education](#education)